Inspired Minds: Summer Camp Digital Strategy

 3. Social Media Analytics (My contribution)

-I worked on analysing Meta ad campaigns for school holiday camps, theatre programs, and improv classes, as well as general website promotions.
-Together, the campaigns generated about 300,000 impressions and over 11,900 clicks, demonstrating strong visibility and interest.
+I analyzed Meta ad campaigns covering school holiday camps, theatre programs, improv classes, and general website promotions.
+Collectively, the campaigns generated approximately 300,000 impressions and over 11,900 clicks, reflecting strong visibility and interest.
+However, a significant drop-off emerged between total clicks and website clicks, with only around 5,800 users proceeding to the site, suggesting a disconnect between ad engagement and website intent.

 The Solution: